OpenTranslationBible/open-bible/en-GB/20.Proverbs/md/proverbs-01.md

 ## Proverbs 1:7

-The fear of the Lord is the beginning of knowledge; fools despise wisdom and instruction.
+For the fear of the Lord is the start of all knowledge; those who are foolish hate wisdom and instruction.

 ## Proverbs 1:8